Koromix/rygel/src/goupile/README.md

 ### Linux (RPM)

-A signed RPM repository is provided, and should work with RHEL and Fedora.
+A signed RPM repository is provided, and should work with RHEL, Fedora and Rocky Linux (9+).

 Execute the following commands (as root) to add the repository to your system: